-IR02 is equipped with one cable.
+The sensor cable of IR20 is equipped with a M16 straight connector.
+In case of cable replacement, it is recommended to purchase a new cable with connector at Hukseflux.
+An alternative is to choose for a Do-it-yourself (DIY) approach; please ask for the DIY connector assembly guide.
+In case of cable extension, the user may choose purchasing a new cable with connector at Hukseflux or extending the existing cable himself.
+Please note that Hukseflux does not provide support for DIY connector- and cable assembly.
+IR20 is equipped with one cable.
 Keep the distance between data logger or amplifier and sensor as short as possible.
 Cables act as a source of distortion by picking up capacitive noise.
-In an electrically "quiet" environment the IR02 cable can however be extended without problem to 100 meters.
+In an electrically "quiet" environment the IR20 cable can be extended without problem to 100 metres.
 If done properly, the sensor signal, although small, will not significantly degrade because the sensor resistance is very low (so good immunity to external sources) and because there is no current flowing (so no resistive losses).
-Cable and connection specifications are summarised below.
+Connector, cable and cable connection specifications are summarised below.